 Gaynor Family Regional Library- 806 Manitoba Ave, Selkirk, MB R1A 2H4

 Email: [email protected]

 Our purpose is to promote photography and learn as a group.
-From cell phone to DSLR cameras, all are welcome.
-We have monthly themes, and we meet once a month, share our photos and discuss any problems or ideas.
+From cell phones to DSLR cameras, all are welcome.
+We have monthly themes, and we meet once a month, to share our photos and discuss any problems or ideas.
 During the summer months, group outings will be part of our meetings.
 Everyone is welcome!
 No fees, just come take part and enjoy.
 We meet the last Wednesday of every month from 6-8:30ish pm in the Gaynor Family Regional Library

 Maizelle Disbrowe Piano